 Now, in this country there was a princess who had never laughed.
 Her father, the king, had promised half his kingdom to anyone who could make his daughter laugh.
 The princess looks out of the window and sees the youngest son with his goose and his gaggle of hapless followers, and bursts out laughing.
 In some tellings of the story (such as Andrew Lang’s version in The Red Fairy Book), the king sets more conditions, but eventually the youngest son marries the princess and they all live happily every after.

-- Uri Shulevitz did a very nice picture book which is now out of print but which you might be able to find in your library.
-Click the link for used copies.
+- Uri Shulevitz did a very nice picture book which is back in print.

 - Roberta Angeletti did a nice version with a CD.